MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-create-passkey.png" alt-text="Screenshot of the save passkey option in Microsoft Authenticator for iOS devices.":::

-1. Once the passkey is successfully created on your device, you're directed back to [My Security info](https://aka.ms/mysecurityinfo).
+1. Once the passkey is successfully created on your device, you're directed back to [Security info](https://mysignins.microsoft.com/security-info).
 1. Name the passkey something memorable to you, and select **Done**.

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-ios-success.png" alt-text="Screenshot of the successful creation of a passkey in Microsoft Authenticator for iOS devices.":::